soleil-ica/Lima-tango-cpp/doc/Dhyana/dhyana.rst

 Command name            Arg. in         Arg. out                Description
 ======================= =============== ======================= =============================================================================
-Init                    Void            Void                    Do not use (Use Init of the Generic device) State                   Void            Long                    Return the device state Status                  Void            Long                    Return the device status setParamter             String Array    Void                    Set the value of a parameter getParameter            String          String                  Returns the name and value of a specific parameter getAllParameter         Void            String                  Returns all parameters and their values
+Init                    Void            Void                    Do not use (Use Init of the Generic device) State                   Void            Long                    Returns the device state Status                  Void            String                  Returns the device status setParamter             String Array    Void                    Sets the value of a parameter getParameter            String          String                  Returns the name and value of a specific parameter getAllParameter         Void            String                  Returns all parameters and their values
 ======================= =============== ======================= =============================================================================